Giancarlo Stanton Player Props: Yankees vs. Red Sox

-On Friday, Giancarlo Stanton (batting .152 in his past 10 games) and the New York Yankees face the Boston Red Sox, whose starting pitcher will be Tanner Houck.
-First pitch is at 7:10 PM ET.
+The New York Yankees and Giancarlo Stanton (.353 slugging percentage over his past 10 games, including two homers), battle starting pitcher Brayan Bello and the Boston Red Sox at Fenway Park, Saturday at 7:15 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Mets.
+In his most recent appearance, he went 1-for-5 against the Red Sox.

 Giancarlo Stanton Game Info & Props vs. the Red Sox